alloba/book-of-hours-notes/world-at-large/Red William.md

 The final relationship between Red William and Hendrik Dewulf is not entirely clear.
 William was kept in a prison cell under the manor after his capture, but the cell was hardly anything severe.

 The description of the [[Hermit Cell]] supposes an answer:
-> Perhaps that other story is true - that William was an initiate of the Thunderskin, secretly maintained by Hendrik to prophesy for him 'in the ancient manner.'
+> Perhaps that other story is true - that William was an initiate of the [[Thunderskin]], secretly maintained by Hendrik to prophesy for him 'in the ancient manner.'